 The Centre is partnering with the Developmental Leadership Program at the University of Birmingham and Yayasan BILiC in Indonesia in 2020-2023 to undertake research on disability leadership in Indonesia.
 The research is examining how leadership of people with disability has shaped local processes of change and development, what individual and social factors have enabled or constrained the ability of people with disability to be effective leaders and what interventions support people with disabiliy to take on leadership roles or other positions of influence.
 The Centre's contribution to this project is led by Senior Research Fellow Elisabeth Jackson.

 Supporting the Central Land Council with monitoring, evaluation and learning

 The Central Land Council (CLC) represents Aboriginal people in Central Australia and supports them to manage their land, make the most of the opportunities it offers and promote their rights.
 The Institute has partnered with the CLC for more than 10 years to support the monitoring and evaluation of its community development programs which currently support 35 Central Australian Aboriginal communities.
 These programs aim to maintain Aboriginal identity, language, culture and connection to country and to improve health, education and employment outcomes.
 These programs are all funded by Aboriginal people using income from land-use agreements.

-In 2021, Institute Co-Director Linda Kelly and Danielle Campbell worked with the CLC to redesign the community development program framework and to develop an accompanying monitoring, evaluation and learning strategy.
-The Institute is now partnering with the CLC to support the implementation of the MEL strategy.
+In 2021, Centre Co-Director Linda Kelly and Danielle Campbell worked with the CLC to redesign the community development program framework and to develop an accompanying monitoring, evaluation and learning strategy.
+The Centre is now partnering with the CLC to support the implementation of the MEL strategy.